 According to Deloitte’s “Millennial Survey 2014,” 75% of the workforce will be Millennials by 2025.

 Some Baby Boomers may be planning for their retirement, while others envision a long work life but one that’s more flexible than the first decades of their career.
-Many Baby Boomers have committed work routines to memory, and thus are uneasy with the thought of their work environment being turned on its head due to a digital transformation.
+Many Baby Boomers have committed work routines to memory, and thus are uneasy with the thought of their work environment being turned on its head due to a digital business strategy.